-• Developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff.
+developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff.

 Council defined the standards of behaviour for Members and staff within its standing orders, Member's Code of Conduct and Employee Code of Conduct.
 The Members and staff must comply with their respective Codes of Conduct.
 A number of briefing sessions were held for staff to inform them of the revised Code of Conduct and induction training was provided to Members during the year.
-All Members and Senior Management Team complete a declaration of conflicts of interest.
-The Register of Members Interests is published on the website to aid transparency.
-All policies are available on the Council's intranet and refresher training will be provided as these are updated.
+The Northern Ireland Local Government Code of Conduct for Councillors came in to force in May 2014 and all councillors have signed up to this.
+All Members, Senior Management Team and Corporate Management team have completed a declaration of conflicts of interest during 2016-17.
+The Register of Members Interests and the Chief Executives is published on the website to aid transparency.
+All policies are available on the Council's internet and refresher training will be provided as these are updated.

-• Reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks.
+reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks.

-Council has a Constitution which is regularly reviewed and revised, as and when required to reflect changes brought forward by the Department for Communities (formerly the Department of Environment) or any internal Council reviews.
+Council has a Constitution which is regularly reviewed and revised, as and when required to reflect changes brought forward by the Department for Communities or any internal Council reviews.
 The Constitution is available on the Council's website.
 The Constitution contains schemes of delegation which clearly outlines areas of delegated authority.

-Council approved a risk management policy in March 2016 which outlines the key processes to be undertaken to effectively manage risk.
+The Council approved a risk management policy in March 2016 which outlines the key processes to be undertaken to effectively manage risk.

-• Undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorites.
+• undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities.

 The Audit Committee comprises ten Members of Council and is chaired by an independent Chairperson.

-The Audit Committee produced an annual report in relation to the work undertaken by the Committee during 2015/16.
+The Audit Committee produced an annual report in relation to the work undertaken by the Committee during the 2016-17 year.
+The Audit Committee also has a Terms of Reference.

 The independent Internal Audit service operates in compliance with the Public Sector Internal Audit Standards.
 The Audit Committee operates in compliance with the CIPFA Audit Committee guidance notes issued in 2013 and undertakes an annual review of its effectiveness and performance.
-Training and updates were provided to members of the Committee, with further training for new members planned for 2016-17.
+Training and updates are provided to new members of the Committee.

-• Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.
+ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.

 Compliance with laws and regulations is primarily ensured through operation of internal policies and procedures.
 Council also has access to advice from a range of sources, including in house legal advice and more specialist advice from the Council's Solicitor.
-All Officers and elected Members are required to act in compliance with their respective Codes of Conduct while carrying out their duties and to declare any conflicts of interest.
+All Officers and elected Members are required to act in compliance with Council policies and procedures, and their respective Codes of Conduct while carrying out their duties and to declare any conflicts of interest.

-• Whistle-blowing and for receiving and investigating complaints from the public.
+whistle-blowing and for receiving and investigating complaints from the public.